+In this Topic, we will learn about Careers in Game Development.
 There would not be a child that has not played any games in the history of man.
 But were you one of those who invented a new game every day to play with your friends?
 If you did invent games, were you popular?
-You may just have the basic understanding of game design, which combined with formal training, would make you a game designer, a professional who designs games.
+You may have a basic understanding of game design, which, combined with formal training, would make you a game designer, a professional who designs games.

-On the other hand, if you were good at making your friend’s game work, you can be in game development; Just kidding.
-Game development is made up of a lot of different things, and today, we will tell you about them.
+On the other hand, if you were good at making your friend’s game work, you can be in-game development; Just kidding.
+It comprises many different things, and today, we will tell you about them.

-Broadly speaking, a game is made of these things – a premise or story, gameplay mechanics, and visual or sensory aids.
-For a video game, this translates to the game’s engine and code and artwork, including visual and sounds, and its story or goal.
+A game has three main components – a premise or story, gameplay mechanics, and visual or sensory aids.
+For a video game, this translates to the game’s engine, code, artwork, visuals, sounds, and story or goal.

 Education Required to Build Careers in Game Development

-Video game development was pioneered by computer science graduates, the first one being Pong, a tennis-like game invented at the AT&T Labs.
+Computer science graduates pioneered video game development, the first being Pong, a tennis-like game invented at AT&T Labs.
 However, it is not necessary to have a degree in computer science.
-If you are a competent programmer, you can apply for programming positions, without any reservation.
+You can apply for programming positions without reservation if you are a competent programmer.
 The industry is more oriented in looking at your capabilities than paper credentials.

-Leaving the lawyers, accountants, and salespeople, specific talent needed in the video game industry includes professionals in 2D and 3D graphics, animation, sound engineering, game programming, as well as musicians, actors, martial arts choreographers, voice artists, production managers and so on.
-Each of these disciplines has its own learning path, and you have to choose appropriately according to your need.
+Leaving the lawyers, accountants, and salespeople, specific talent needed in the video game industry includes professionals in 2D and 3D graphics, animation, sound engineering, and game programming, as well as musicians, actors, martial arts choreographers, voice artists, production managers, and so on.
+Each of these disciplines has a learning path, and you must choose appropriately according to your need.

 Career Path in Game Development

-You can start as an independent game developer, or as part of a video game studio.
-The independent path is just like starting out on your own in any other business – full of difficulties and requiring exceptional perseverance, more than even talent.
+You can start as an independent game developer or as part of a video game studio.
+The independent path is like starting on your own in any other business – full of difficulties and requiring exceptional perseverance more than talent.

-The easier and more sustainable path is to look for a job at a studio.
-It allows you to work in one specialization and have prospects that are not tied to anything except your quality of work.
+The more accessible and sustainable path is looking for a job at a studio.
+You can work in one specialization and have prospects that depend solely on your quality of work.

-In the technical teams, you will either begin as a junior programmer or a junior artist and can rise to lead a team or project over the course of time, depending on the quality of your work and available vacancies or opportunities.
+In the technical teams, you will either begin as a junior programmer or a junior artist and can rise to lead a team or project over time, depending on the quality of your work and available vacancies or opportunities.

-Some positions are above this hierarchy, but those are for decision makers and usually not accessed through the above route.
-These include directors, producers, game designers and the studio’s board of directors, at the top of the chain.
+Some positions are above this hierarchy, but decision-makers usually do not access them through the above route.
+These include directors, producers, game designers, and the studio’s board of directors at the top of the chain.

-Starting salaries vary by line of work and location, and the conditions in the local industry, but on an average, video game programmers make more than artists.
+Starting salaries vary by line of work and location and the conditions in the local industry, but on average, video game programmers make more than artists.

-As indicated by a search result on PayScale.com, an average salary of a game programmer in 2018 was a little above 63 thousand dollars in the united states, and the average salary of a video game artist was a little more than 52 thousand dollars.
+As indicated by a search result on PayScale.com, an average salary of a game programmer in 2018 was a little above 63 thousand dollars in the united states, and the average salary of a video game artist was slightly more than 52 thousand dollars.

-For India, as indicated by a search result on Glassdoor.com, salaries for game programmers were between Rs 3-4 lakh for small to medium scale companies, and around Rs 5-6 lakh per annum for major studios.
+For India, as a search result on Glassdoor.com indicates, salaries for game programmers were between Rs 3-4 lakh for small to medium-scale companies and around Rs 5-6 lakh per annum for significant studios.

-Video game industry has grown in multiples in the last twenty years, and as technology makes further advances, more and more platforms are gaining ground.
+The video game industry has grown in multiples in the last twenty years, and as technology advances, more platforms are gaining ground.
 At the beginning of the 21st century, PC and console games were the only show in town.
-Handheld consoles and mobile games were a very small part of the industry.
-These two segments have gained a very significant audience over the years, as the technology behind the platforms has progressed.
-Today, the whole industry is valued at over US $100 Billion and is poised for robust growth.
-Augmented and virtual reality is also being developed as new, more engaging platforms, and when ready with the right hardware platforms, will give birth to a whole new subset of the industry.
+Handheld consoles and mobile games were a tiny part of the industry.
+These two segments have gained a significant audience over the years as the platform technology has progressed.
+Today, the industry is valued at over US $100 Billion and poised for robust growth.
+Developers are also developing augmented and virtual reality as new, more engaging platforms.
+When they are ready with the proper hardware platforms, it will give birth to a whole new subset of the industry.

-This means that there are growing opportunities for artists and professionals who want to pursue careers in game development industry, and the subsets of specializations will grow along with new platforms.
+This means there are growing opportunities for artists and professionals who want to pursue careers in the game development industry.
+The subsets of specializations will grow along with new platforms.

-The video game industry is a hard place to begin a career, but very rewarding to people who are determined, hardworking and talented, whether they are in technical or non-technical lines.
+The video game industry is hard to begin a career in but very rewarding to determined, hardworking, and talented people, whether in technical or non-technical lines.

-Considering the growth prospects of the industry, it can be said without doubt that it is a good place to look for a job if you want specialized professional careers in Game Development, and are focused, hardworking and talented at what you want to pursue in the industry.
+Considering the industry’s growth prospects, it can be said without a doubt that it is an excellent place to look for a job if you want a specialized professional career in Game Development and are focused, hardworking, and talented at what you want to pursue in the industry.

 This has been a guide to Careers in Game Development.
-Here we have discussed the Introduction, Education, Career Path in Game Development, Job Positions, Salary, Career Outlook in Game Development.
+Here we have discussed the Introduction, Education, Career Path, Job Positions, Salary, and Career Outlook.
 You may also look at the following articles to learn more –